Jagle: Building a Large-Scale Japanese Multimodal Post-Training Dataset for Vision-Language Models: Experiments

 \subsection{Evaluation setup}

 \textbf{Evaluation Datasets.} We evaluate models on a diverse set of English and Japanese benchmarks covering a wide range of tasks.
-For English evaluation, we use 10 benchmarks: AI2D~\citep{kembhavi2016ai2d}, ChartQA~\citep{masry2022chartqa}, DocVQA~\citep{Mathew2021docvqa}, InfoVQA, OK-VQA~\citep{Marino2019okvqa}, RealWorldQA~\citep{xai2024realworldqa}, ScienceQA~\citep{lu2022scienceqa}, TextVQA, BLINK~\citep{fu2024blink}, and MMMU~\citep{yue2023mmmu}.
+For English evaluation, we use 10 benchmarks: AI2D~\citep{kembhavi2016ai2d}, ChartQA~\citep{masry2022chartqa}, DocVQA~\citep{Mathew2021docvqa}, InfoVQA~\citep{Mathew2022infovqa}, OK-VQA~\citep{Marino2019okvqa}, RealWorldQA~\citep{xai2024realworldqa}, ScienceQA~\citep{lu2022scienceqa}, TextVQA~\citep{Singh2019textvqa}, BLINK~\citep{fu2024blink}, and MMMU~\citep{yue2023mmmu}.
 For Japanese evaluation, we use 10 benchmarks: Heron-Bench~\citep{inoue2024heronbench}, JA-VLM-Bench-In-the-Wild~\citep{akiba2025evo}, JA-Multi-Image-VQA~\citep{inoue2024jamultiimage}, JGraphQA~\citep{jgraphqa}, CC-OCR-JA~\citep{yang2024ccocr}, CVQA-JA~\citep{mogrovejo2024cvqa}, JDocQA~\citep{onami2024jdocqa}, MECHA-JA~\citep{maeda2025mecha}, BusinessSlideVQA~\citep{stockmark2025businessslidevqa}, and JMMMU~\citep{onohara2025jmmmu}.
 For the first seven Japanese benchmarks, we use the refined versions provided by JAMMEval~\citep{sugiura2026jammeval}, which correct issues such as ambiguity and incorrect answers in the original datasets.

 \textbf{Baselines.} We compare our models with two strong open-weight multilingual vision-language baselines of comparable scale: Qwen3-VL-2B-Instruct~\citep{bai2025qwen3vl} and InternVL3.5-2B~\citep{wang2025internvl35}.
+We additionally compare with LLM-jp-3 VILA 14B~\citep{sasagawa-etal-2025-constructing}, a model trained on a prior Japanese dataset, and with 8B-scale VLMs (Qwen3-VL-8B-Instruct and InternVL3.5-8B) in Section~\ref{sec:generality_backbones}.

 \textbf{Evaluation Protocol.} For all evaluated models, we set the decoding temperature to 0, and the maximum number of generated tokens is set sufficiently large for each task.
 For short answer format tasks, we use GPT-5.1 (\texttt{gpt-5.1-2025-11-13})~\citep{openai2025gpt5.1} as the judge model.
 Each evaluation is run three times, and we report the mean.
+Run-to-run variation arises only for tasks that use LLM-based scoring; as shown in Appendix~\ref{sec:per_task_results}, the standard deviations over three runs are substantially smaller than the performance gaps between models, indicating that our findings are robust to evaluation noise.